pnettto/pnetto.com-v2/src/logs/2025-12/pnetto-com.md

 );
 {% endcode %}

-### Optmized image tag
+### Image tag optmizer

-This allows me to create my own optimized image tag with all sizes as source options, straight from a pre-generated JSON file that contains all the information it needs.
+This allows me to create my own optimized image tag with all sizes as source options, straight from a pre-compiled JSON file that contains all the information it needs to do a good job.

 {% code "codeRunner", "javascript" %}
 eleventyConfig.addShortcode("optmizedImageTag", (imageDataRaw, options) => {